tegorman13/Dissertation/docs/Sections/d_into_gfm.md

 exemplars (i.e. higher variability), while high repetition training produced significantly better performance categorizing the specific species they had trained on.
-A variability advantage was also found in the relatively complex domain of rock categorization (Nosofsky, Sanders, & McDaniel, 2018).
+A variability advantage was also found in the relatively complex domain of rock categorization (Nosofsky et al., 2018).
 For 10 different rock categories, participants were trained with either many repetitions of 3 unique examples of each category, or few repetitions of 9 unique examples, with an equal number of total training trials in each group (the design also included 2 other conditions less amenable to considering the impact of variation).
 The high-variability group, trained with 9 unique examples, showed significantly better generalization performance than the other conditions.
 Moreover, the pattern of results in this study could be nicely accounted for by an extended version of the Generalized Context Model.

 The studies described thus far have studied the benefits of variability by exposing participants to a greater or lesser number of distinct